-The macro diet is not a ‘weight loss’ diet, it is far more complex.
+Keep in mind that the macro diet is not exclusively about ‘weight loss’, there is so much more to this approach to eating.
 If you don’t understand the primary purpose of the macronutrient diet, check out Macros Explained before you go any further.
-Otherwise; you can head straight into the macro calculator below.
+Otherwise; head straight into the macro calculator below.

 This macro calculator will calculate your BMR (basal metabolic rate), your TDEE (total daily energy expenditure) and your macros for; maintenance, weight loss and weight gain.